AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

 Attributes
 ^^^^^^^^^^

-Each entity in the data model (Resource, Object Instance or Object) can have various "attributes" attached.
+Each entity in the data model (Object, Object Instance, Resource or Resource Instance) can have various "attributes" attached.
+Most of these attributes are handled automatically by Anjay.
 There are two types of attributes currently defined in the LwM2M specification:

 - **<PROPERTIES>** Class Attributes are read-only metadata that may be read by